A registered dealer issues a Bill of Supply whenever they supply an exempt good or service.

 A Bill of Supply, like a Tax Invoice, serves as proof of sale by the registered taxpayer and includes information such as the description of products or services, the value of supply, and so on.

-However, a tax invoice is generated when a registered taxpayer delivers products or services subject to GST, representing such tax information on the tax invoice.
-On the other hand, a Bill of Supply is issued when GST is not applicable to the products or services given by the registered supplier to the recipient.
+The taxpayer generates a tax invoice when they deliver products or services subject to GST.
+The tax invoice represents the GST details for such transactions.
+The supplier issues a Bill of Supply when GST does not apply to the products or services they provide to the recipient.

 As a result, the Bill of Supply contains no tax information.

-However, if the value of the supply is less than Rs 200, a registered taxpayer is not needed to provide a Bill of Supply.
+If the supply value is less than Rs 200, the taxpayer does not issue a Bill of Supply.

 What are some relaxations in the case of a Bill of supply?